Surgical pathology

 Further results

-In this work, we introduce a fast, large-field bimodal imaging platform that combines conventional brightfield microscopy with a lensless infrared imaging scanner capable of acquiring whole-slide IR image stacks within minutes.
-Leveraging a dedicated deep learning model, we implement…
+We present a rapid, large-field bimodal imaging platform that integrates conventional brightfield microscopy with a lensless IR imaging scanner, enabling whole-slide IR image stack acquisition in minutes.
+Using a dedicated deep learning model, we implement an optical HE staining strategy based on subcellular morpho-spectral fingerprinting.

 White paper